By Andrew Plaster

-The parish church of St. James was established in the early 13th century when William du Putot built a chapel in his manor house and was granted a free chantry and chaplain.
-It became a chapel of ease to St. Peter’s in Bristol.
+In the early 13th century, William du Putot, who was a Sheriff of Gloucestershire and Constable of Bristol Castle, built a chapel next to his manor house and was granted a free chantry and chaplain.
+It became a chapel of ease to St. Peter’s in Bristol, and later a parish church dedicated to St. James.
 On a map of 1610 it is shown as a church with a steeple.
 The clock in the tower was donated in 1687 by Jonathan TUCKER and was renovated in 1897 as a memorial to Queen Victoria’s Diamond Jubilee.
 The bells, also a gift of Jonathan TUCKER, which dated from 1687 to 1822 were re-cast into a peal of eight in 1922.
 Although Gothic in style, the nave dates mainly from the 1851 restoration, the chancel has retained most of the medieval work.
 Under an arch behind the organ are the battered medieval figures of William du Putot’s descendant, Edmund BLOUNT in armour and his wife Margaret in pointed headdress and a long gown.
 The figure of Edmund, which had long lain under the chantry, was unearthed in 1896 and suddenly became the centre of a great sensation.
 In that year a man investigating the pedigree of the SHIPWAYS found apparent proof that their ancestors were buried here.
 The BLOUNTS were proved to be SHIPWAYS; the SHIPWAY crest and SHIPWAY inscriptions were found in various parts of the church.
 All missing links in the ancestry were found, but before the pedigree was established the investigator was proved to be an imposter.
 He himself had forged the links, and he paid penalty with imprisonment, so that the old stone figures remain BLOUNTS to this day.
 The parish register (from 1579) and records are kept at Bristol Record Office.

 Mangotsfield village lost its first manor house in 1846 so that the churchyard might be enlarged, but its second medieval manor house - Rodway Hill House built in 1350 by William Blount - still stands on the edge of Rodway Common, its present façade dating from the 16th century.
 The only other house of distinction there is Mangotsfield House, once The Vicarage.
 Mangotsfield was predominately a mining village, as there were small coal-pits scattered in the north from the village towards Blackhorse and Emerson’s Green, and also some in Staple Hill and Soundwell.
 A big pit nearby, Parkfield Colliery in the parish of Pucklechurch, provided employment for many Mangotsfield men who walked across the fields to work every day.
 Most of the villagers were poor folk, mainly employed as miners, agricultural labourers or quarrymen, before the farms disappeared, the coal-pits closed and the quarries were worked out, but not before they had provided enough attractive blue and red pennant sandstone for almost all the building in the parish before the 20th century.
 Former workmen’s cottages, still standing, have been “improved” by their better-off latter-day occupants.

 Downend started life as a hamlet, much of it being common land until an Act for its enclosure was passed in 1788/89.
 Here lived professional men and businessmen in large houses with acres of land attached, who regarded themselves as leaders of Mangotsfield society.
 Here, too, were several mainly tenant farmers, occupying ancient farmsteads, and some labourers in scattered cottages.
 During the 17th and 18th centuries, members of the PLAYER family, owners of coal mines in Gloucestershire, Somerset and South Wales, were Lords of the Manor of Mangotsfield.
-Their estate was sold up in 1790.
-Their home in Downend, called Cleeve Hill, was bought by Stephen CAVE, a Bristol Banker and Merchant Venturer, in 1805.
+They built a third manor house called Cleeve Hill.
+Their estate was passed to a nephew Charles BRAGGE in 1739, and was later bought by Stephen CAVE, a Bristol Banker and Merchant Venturer, in 1805.
 He and his heir Daniel CAVE had become the largest landowners in the parish.

 The population of the parish was slow growing and since nonconformity was so strong in north-east Bristol, many chapels were erected.
 The Christ Church in Downend was built in 1831 as a chapel of ease.
 Since christenings and weddings were not permitted at the church until 1874, when its elevation to the status of a parish church came only after an Act of Parliament made Downend a separate parish.
 The parish registers for Downend – baptisms and marriages from 1874 and burials from 1831 – are on deposit at Bristol Record Office.
 The Downend church contains memorials of the CAVE and GRACE families.
+There has been a Baptist Chapel here since 1786, originally an off shoot from the early Broadmead Baptist Chapel in Bristol.
+The Methodists had a place of Worship in Downend, prior to moving to North Street, and later to Staple Hill.
 A cemetery was created in the 1880s, in Westerleigh Road.
 The growing population in Soundwell area made the provision of another church and St Stephen’s was built in early 20th century.
 Lower Soundwell was in the chapelry/tithing of Oldland in the ancient parish of Bitton.

 Besides the Downend church, is the ground of Downend Cricket Club, which is noteworthy for its associations with the famous cricketer, William Gilbert “W.G.”
 GRACE.
 He was born in Downend House in 1848.
 For nearly 30 years the very name of Gloucestershire brought to mind a picture of the black-bearded giant whose imperious stride to the wicket was enough to break the heart of any bowler.
 Here he played with his first ball, the man who for so long was automatically first choice for England.